-Spectra of program targets were obtained with multiple instruments, multiple gratings, and in some cases multiple settings of the grating central wavelength (i.e., a grating rotation).
-In future releases spectra will be combined from multiple telescopes (e.g. HST and FUSE).
-Some of the spectra will be obtained with an echelle grating, some with single-order small aperture, and some with single-order long-slit configurations.
+Spectra of ULLYSES targets were obtained with multiple instruments, multiple gratings, multiple settings of a grating central wavelength, and multiple telescopes.
+Some of the spectra are obtained with an echelle grating, some with single-order small or large aperture, and some with single-order long-slit configurations.
 The approach for combining data depends upon whether the input spectra share a common instrument and grating.
-Each input spectrum was obtained by running the instrument calibration pipelines, CalCOS.
+Input COS spectra are obtained by running the instrument calibration pipelines, CalCOS.
 For COS, _x1d products are used, not _x1dsum products, as these are created using a linear interpolation method that introduces noise correlation between neighboring output pixels.
 Virtual Observatory (VO) files are used as the input data for FUSE.
 All input STIS CCD data, and a subset of STIS NUV-MAMA data, are obtained using custom calibration routines written by the ULLYSES team.
 All other STIS data are obtained by running CalSTIS.

 Combining Spectra with a Common Grating

 This approach applies to combining spectral orders within a single echelleogram, and to different exposures obtained with a common grating with the same or different central wavelength settings.
 Each input pixel measurement is treated as an estimate of the monochromatic flux at its assigned wavelength.
 The output flux is obtained by calculating a weighted average of all the flux measurements that fall within the output pixel's bounds.
-The total gross counts from each input pixel are used as the weighting factor, so that measurements derived from more counts have higher weights.
+The throughput (net count rate divided by flux) times the exposure duration is used as the weighting factor for each input pixel, so that measurements derived from more counts have higher weights.
 Only input pixels with corresponding Data Quality (DQ) flags that are not considered serious contribute to the output flux.
 Figure 1 shows an example of how fluxes from two overlapping spectra are mapped to the imposed wavelength grid of the output spectrum.

 The error array is calculated as the square root of the total counts that contribute to the output pixel, and the signal to noise ratio (SNR) is the ratio of the flux to the error.
 This method of combination avoids correlating errors in neighboring pixels, at the cost of a very small loss in spectral sampling.
 The SNR values are calculated per pixel.